 - Adjust the LCD Ensure the LCD screen is bright enough to see your shots.
 Some cameras adjust brightness automatically, or you can do it from the menu.

 - Focus the viewfinder If your camera has an optical viewfinder, then you will need to focus it correctly so that you have a clear view of what you’re shooting.
-Rotate the dioptre dial next to the viewfinder until the view appears sharp.
+Rotate the diopter dial next to the viewfinder until the view appears sharp.

 - Choose a file type In the Quality section, set the type and size of files.
 JPEG is standard, but some cameras can shoot RAW, which you have to process.

-Pick the right Canon lens
+Pick the Right Canon Camera Lens

-Discover which Canon lenses you need to capture the shots you want, The beauty of DSLRs and CSCs is the ability to change the lens depending on the mood, occasion or subject.
+Discover which Canon camera lenses you need to capture the shots you want, The beauty of DSLRs and CSCs is the ability to change the lens depending on the mood, occasion or subject.
 For shooting sweeping vistas and landscapes, photographers plump for a focal length of 28mm or lower.
-For portraiture a standard or ‘normal’ telephoto is required carrying a focal length of between 35 and 85mm because this is what the eye is used to seeing.
+For portraiture, a standard or ‘normal’ telephoto is required carrying a focal length of between 35 and 85mm because this is what the eye is used to seeing.
 Medium telephotos of 100 to 300mm are prized by wildlife and action enthusiasts, whereas super-telephotos of 300mm gift sports fans with what they need to reach the heart of the action.
-In this complete guide to Canon lenses you’ll find everything you need to know about choosing the right lens for the job, as well as tips for getting a perfect shot.
+In this complete guide to Canon lenses, you’ll find everything you need to know about choosing the right lens for the job, as well as tips for getting a perfect shot.

 Ultra-wide and wide: To encompass the entirety of the scene before you with the least amount of distortion, you’ll need a wide- or ultra-wide angle lens (16-28mm)